Last page update:

 How Has the Region Benefited?

 APEC has grown to become a dynamic engine of economic growth and one of the most important regional forums in the Asia-Pacific.
-Its 21 member economies are home to around 2.8 billion people and represent approximately 59 per cent of world GDP and 49 per cent of world trade in 2015.
+Its 21 member economies are home to around 2.95 billion people and represent approximately 62 percent of world GDP and 48 percent of world trade in 2021.

-As a result of APEC’s work, growth has soared in the region, with real GDP increasing from USD 16 trillion in 1989 to USD 20 trillion in 2015.
-Meanwhile, residents of the Asia-Pacific saw their per capita income rise by 74 per cent, lifting millions out of poverty and creating a growing middle class in just over two decades.
+As a result of APEC’s work, growth has soared in the region, with real GDP increasing from USD 19 trillion in 1989 to USD 52.8 trillion in 2021.
+Meanwhile, residents of the Asia-Pacific saw their per capita income rise almost fourfold, lifting millions out of poverty and creating a growing middle class in about three decades.

 Bringing the region closer together, reducing trade barriers, and smoothing out differences in regulations have boosted trade which, in turn, has led to this dramatic increase in prosperity.
-Average tariffs fell from 17 per cent in 1989 to 5.2 per cent in 2012.
-During that same time period, the APEC region’s total trade increased over seven times—outpacing the rest of the world with two-thirds of this trade occurring between member economies.
+Average tariffs fell from 17 percent in 1989 to 5.3 percent in 2021.
+During that same time period, the APEC region’s total merchandise trade increased over nine times—outpacing the rest of the world with more than two-thirds of this trade occurring between member economies.

 APEC implements a wide variety of initiatives to help integrate the region’s economies and promote trade while addressing sustainability and social equity.